kousun12/datadash/chart_defs/sessions/f5d2eede-f6c3-4097-8d8e-9fe1bebe9067/plot.md

 # Hourly Taxi Pickup Line Chart for Top 10 Zones in NYC

 This line chart visualizes the number of taxi pickups across the top 10 most popular zones in New York City, broken down by hour of the day.
-Each line represents a different zone, allowing viewers to compare pickup patterns and identify peak hours across different locations.
+Each line represents a different zone, allowing viewers to easily compare patterns and trends across different locations and times.

 ```js